rumyantsev-git/page/index.md

 ## [](#header-2)Bot Assistant

-> This is a blockquote following a header.
+> The bot is capable of learning with the advanced funtions.
 >
 > When something is important enough, you do it even if the odds are not in your favor.